 Until legislation is passed concerning 2011 estate tax laws, there will be more questions than answers.
 In the meantime, you might want to consider having your records in place for assets you may end up inheriting or passing on to others.
 Gather your own transaction documents and talk to your parents about any shares they hold.

-Contact the Hackensack Estate Planning Attorneys at The Paton Law Firm
+Contact the NJ estate planning attorneys at The Paton Law Firm

 Estate law is complex.
-The attorneys at The Paton Law Firm are experts in the field and can guide you through the legal changes that affect estate planning law in Hackensack.
-They will also fight hard to prepare and protect those considering Hackensack estate litigation in response to the proposed changes for 2011.
+The attorneys at The Paton Law Firm are experts in the field and can guide you through the legal changes that affect New Jersey estate planning law.
+They will also fight hard to prepare and protect those considering estate litigation in response to the proposed changes for 2011.
 Contact us via this form or by calling 201-546-5298 today.